-Transport may increase to meet objectives to divert more waste from landfill through energy recovery options and move waste up the hierarchy.
+Transport may, depending on location, increase to meet objectives to divert more waste from landfill through energy recovery options and move waste up the hierarchy.
 This increase in transport may impact on the local air quality.
-The appearance of some renewable energy systems may impact on the landscape for example where stacks or emissions plumes are prominent.
+The appearance of some renewable energy systems may exhibit a visual impact on the landscape for example a treatment facility with a stack.

-Duration of impacts: Short to long term, the implementation of this objective is designed to continue throughout the Strategy period (to 2030).
+Duration of impacts: Short to long term, the implementation of this objective is designed to continue throughout the Strategy period (to 2041).